Nuclear regulatory authority

 |

 Fortum Power and Heat Oy owns the Loviisa NPP units 1 and 2 located in Loviisa.
-Teollisuuden Voima Oyj (TVO) owns the Olkiluoto NPP units 1 and 2 located on Olkiluoto, Eurajoki, as well as the Olkiluoto unit 3 under construction.
+Teollisuuden Voima Oyj (TVO) owns the Olkiluoto NPP units 1, 2 and 3 located on Olkiluoto, Eurajoki.

 The FiR 1 research reactor (TRIGA Mark II, 250 kW, in operation from March 1962 to 2015) was operated by the Technical Research Centre of Finland (VTT).
 VTT is now preparing for decommissioning of the reactor and has submitted the license application for the decommissioning activities.